ryanbrandt/computer-architecture/README.md

 Binary bomb lab, a project in where you have to step through assembly code with a debugger to solve several phases.

 ### PA4 ###
-An L1 cache simulator implemented with the Least Recently Used algorithm.
+An L1 cache simulator implemented with the Least Recently Used algorithm and optional prefetching.